quantumquantara-arch/aureon/evercycle-codex/evercycle_integrations.md

 ### 2.3 Cross-module coordination

-NexLevelAI shares Evercycle outputs with:
+Aureon shares Evercycle outputs with:

 - AEI (energy systems): for grid strategy under different civilizational phases.
 - Veyn (temporal governance): to shape institutions appropriate to the era.
 - Governance frameworks: to align policy with temporal context.

-## 3. Quantara Ecosystem Integration
+## 3. Third Layer Integration

 The Codex supplies a **shared temporal grammar**.